Quick thoughts on the Affinity software and how it compares to Adobe!

 Affinity made waves as a super cheap Adobe-clone.

-I don’t think that’s they wanted to portray themselves.
+I don’t think that’s how they wanted to portray themselves.
 Their website verbiage describes themselves as passionate software-makers for creative artists.

 But what the design world knows them as…is Adobe-compatible designer software that’s affordable.
-But for a long time, that didn’t matter since Photoshop wasn’t so affordable.
+But for a long time, that didn’t matter since Photoshop wasn’t so unaffordable.
 It was anywhere from $400-1k for the entire suite.
 Lots of discounts given to students, groups, bundled with computers, etc.

 But then Adobe switched up their business model and pissed everyone off.
 They started doing the CC thing that cost $50/month.
 The hardcore everyday designers didn’t mind since they do design work every day and every month.
 But for people like me…I only open it up every now then when I need to do some graphics editing.